-The Nature Conservancy in Maine is working to make the most of this moment by combining a proven scientific approach, a skilled staff of conservation specialists, a pool of impressive partner organizations and the support of committed members.
+The Nature Conservancy employs a proven scientific approach, a skilled staff of conservation specialists, a pool of impressive partner organizations, and the support of committed members to care for Maine’s entire natural system—focusing the power of people to make positive changes for nature.

-Please join us in our work to protect biodiversity and preserve Maine’s unmatched quality of place.
+Please join us in our work to protect nature and preserve life in Maine and beyond.